This recipe for easy grilled flatbread is a snap to make, and a delicious addition to your grilling dinner menu!

 There’s something about bread on the grill that is just out of this world.

-Grilled cheese sandwiches, grilled Caesar salad…all of these things that are normally made inside take on a magical quality with just that tiny bit of charred-ness you get only from the grill.
+There are so many things (looking at you, Buttermilk Steak and Buttermilk Chicken) that take on a magical quality with just that tiny bit of charred-ness you get only from the grill.

 What is flatbread?